-Types Of Hoop Earrings
+Types of Hoop Earrings

-Know Your Hoops
+Know Your Hoop Earrings

 One of the most common styles of earring is the hoop earring.
 Basically, it's a circle of wire worn through a permanent piercing made in the lower ear lobe.
 What differentiates the various types of hoop earrings is the mechanism by which they open and close.

 Most ear piercings and earrings are very thin, approximately 20g or 18g wire (the bigger the number, the smaller the wire).
 In the photo below, the earrings at the top of the ear are 18g.
 With modern body piercing, older, tribal piercing styles have been revived in Western culture, and sometimes you see people with very large-gauge ear piercings, up to a few inches in diameter.
 The largest sizes in the photo are a 2g, and are near the bottom of the ear lobe.

 These earrings are some of the simplest and oldest styles of jewelry.
 A single wire forms the circular earring, with a tiny loop formed at one end and the other end being slightly bent to make a hook.
 The hooked end passes through the piercing, and catches on the looped end.

 This style can be made using a round wire or a ready-made earring wire that has the loop end already fashioned.

 When wearing this type of earring, you do have to take care about how you open it.
 Widening the opening to get it into your ear can wind up making a weak spot in the metal wire and result in the earring breaking.
 Instead of opening the loop horizontally (which makes a big "C" shape), it's best to open the two ends vertically just a tiny bit and then bend the wire back to close the loop.
 If you scroll down to the fixed-bead earring picture, you can see how this works, as that style also benefits from being put in and taken out the same way.